RealSiteWorth

 What free valuators actually measure

-If you have ever pasted the same URL into three different free website valuators, you have probably seen three different numbers.
-Often the spread is wide enough that the figures look unrelated.
+Paste the same URL into three different free website valuators and you will likely see three different numbers, often wide enough to look unrelated.
 They are unrelated — because the tools are not measuring the same thing.

 Most free valuators do one of three things, in increasing order of intellectual laziness:

 • Revenue × multiple.
-Take trailing twelve-month revenue, multiply by some industry figure between 2 and 4.
-Ignores cost structure entirely.
-A site doing $100k in revenue at 70% margin is not worth the same as one doing $100k at 22%.
+Trailing twelve-month revenue times an industry figure of 2–4, ignoring cost structure.
+A site doing $100k at 70% margin is not worth the same as one at 22%.
 See the actual 2026 multiples.

 • Traffic × constant.
-Multiply monthly visitors by a fixed dollar value.
-Treats a session from a returning newsletter subscriber as identical to a session from a deindexed Pinterest pin.
+Monthly visitors times a fixed dollar rate — treating a returning newsletter subscriber as identical to a deindexed Pinterest pin.

 • Pageview × outdated RPM.
 Apply ad-network rates that have not been true since 2019.
 Useful for inflating numbers on a sales screen.